 Both trees are prominent in siting to the front of the property and are clearly visible from the street scene along Plainspot Road.
-As a result, the trees are considered to have a high amenity value as they are a positive feature within the street scene and the wider surrounding area.
+As a result, the trees are considered to have a high amenity value as they are a positive feature within the street scene and the wider surrounding area therefore affording great weight to the protection of these two trees.